bootstrap-styled/v4/README.md

 ## Contributing

-If you want to contribute to v4 please see our [contributing and community guidelines](https://github.com/bootstrap-styled/v4/blob/master/.github/CONTRIBUTING.md), they\'ll help you get set up locally and explain the whole process.
+If you want to contribute to v4 please see our [contributing and community guidelines](https://github.com/bootstrap-styled/v4/blob/master/.github/CONTRIBUTING.md), they'll help you get set up locally and explain the whole process.

 Please also note that all repositories under the bootstrap-styled organization follow our [Code of Conduct](https://github.com/bootstrap-styled/v4/blob/master/CODE_OF_CONDUCT.md), make sure to review and follow it.